 Master of Environmental Studies, P. Ag.

 Marilou joined SEAWA as its Executive Director on April 1, 2016.
-Marilou has worked in Alberta for ten years now, seven of which were with Watershed Planning and Advisory Councils (WPACs).
+Marilou has worked in Alberta since 2007, and with Watershed Planning and Advisory Councils (WPACs) since 2009.
 Prior to joining SEAWA, Marilou worked with three other WPACs: North Saskatchewan Watershed Alliance, Athabasca Watershed Council, and the Red Deer River Watershed Alliance.
-She has considerable experience in implementing WPAC projects such as: State of the Watershed Report, Integrated Watershed Management Plan, Communication Plans, and public consultations.
+She has considerable experience in implementing WPAC projects such as: State of the Watershed Report, Integrated Watershed Management Plan, Communication Plans and public consultations, and riparian areas restoration.
 She has experience in building volunteer organizational capacity and helped in the formation of the Vermilion River Watershed Alliance.
 Marilou completed Master of Environmental Studies from the University of Waterloo, and a Bachelor of Science (Environmental and Resource Sciences) from Trent University.
-She has scientific and field experience in peatland restoration, wetlands and riparian areas ecology, hydrology, and management; and surface water quality assessment.
+She has scientific and field experience in peatland restoration; wetlands and riparian areas ecology, hydrology, and management; and surface water quality assessment.
 She has published in peer-reviewed, international scientific journals.
-Marilou has deep admiration and passionate interest in the ecology of Alberta’s five natural regions and has worked in all but one: Boreal, Foothills, Parkland, and Grasslands.
+Marilou has deep admiration and passionate interest in the ecology of Alberta’s five natural regions, and has worked in all but one: Boreal, Foothills, Parkland, and Grasslands.
 Marilou also has overseas degrees in agriculture, and agricultural development work experience in developing countries.